SLVC-DIDA: Signature-less Verifiable Credential-based Issuer-hiding and Multi-party Authentication for Decentralized Identity: Abstract

 \section{Abstract}

 As an emerging paradigm in digital identity, Decentralized Identity (DID) appears advantages over traditional identity management methods in a variety of aspects, e.g., enhancing user-centric online services and ensuring complete user autonomy and control.
 Verifiable Credential (VC) techniques are used to facilitate decentralized DID-based access control across multiple entities.
 However, existing DID schemes generally rely on a distributed public key infrastructure that also causes challenges, such as context information deduction, key exposure, and issuer data leakage.
-To address the issues above, this paper proposes a Permanent Issuer-Hiding (PIH)-based DID multi-party authentication framework with a signature-less VC model, named SLVC-DIDA, for the first time.
+To address the issues above, this paper proposes a issuer-hiding and privacy-preserving DID multi-party authentication model with a signature-less VC scheme, named SLVC-DIDA, for the first time.
 Our proposed scheme avoids the dependence on signing keys by employing hashing and issuer membership proofs, which supports universal zero-knowledge multi-party DID authentications, eliminating additional technical integrations.
-We adopt a zero-knowledge RSA accumulator to maintain the anonymity of the issuer set, thereby enabling public verification while safeguarding the privacy of identity attributes via a Merkle tree-based VC list.
-By eliminating reliance on a Public Key Infrastructure (PKI), SLVC-DIDA enables fully decentralized issuance and verification of DIDs.
-Furthermore, our scheme ensures PIH through the implementation of the zero-knowledge Issuer set and VC list, so that the risks of key leakage and contextual inference attacks are effectively mitigated.
+We adopt a novel zero-knowledge circuit to maintain the anonymity of the issuer set, thereby enabling public verification while safeguarding the privacy of identity attributes via a Merkle tree-based VC list.
+Furthermore, by eliminating reliance on a Public Key Infrastructure (PKI), SLVC-DIDA enables decentralized and self-sovereign DID authentication.
 Our experiments further evaluate the effectiveness and practicality of SLVC-DIDA.